 If you’re already taking basic care of your pool, this step should be a piece of cake and is probably something you’re already doing.
 Even over winter, you want to keep your overall water balance in range, especially your pH.
 Unbalanced pH can be destructive and may corrode the pool and pool equipment, as well as potentially contributing to staining. .
 (If you found yourself struggling with your pH over the course of the year, give this a look!)
 To get more advanced, make sure your balance includes a proper saturation index (LSI).
 This more directly helps prevent the accumulation of impossible-to-remove mineral scaling or, the opposite, damage caused by erosion & etching.

 Step 2.
 Cleaning

 Clean the pool walls by scrubbing them thoroughly.
-Let the water settle, then run the cleaner to make sure the bottom is spotless.
-Any debris or dirt that is left in the pool is likely to cause staining.
+Once that’s done, let the water settle.
+Then, vacuum or run the pool cleaner to make sure the bottom, walls and coves are spotless, which with typical cleaners takes around two hours.
+No one wants to come back to a pool that is dirty and in need of cleaning after a long winter.
+Worse yet, any debris or dirt that is left in the pool can cause staining.

 Step 4.
 Remove Major Accessories

 This step is pretty simple, just remove and store ladders, cleaners, solar covers, eyeball return fittings, skimmer baskets, and other accessories.
 You don’t want something coming undone and getting lodged somewhere, and seeing in spring that something has damaged your pool or gotten lost.